galElmalah/react-declarative-fetch/README.md

 ## API

 Both `<Fetch.Success>` and `<Fetch.Error>` can be used as a render props and they will be invoked with the current state.
-The `<Fetch>` component can also be used alone as a render props component.
+The `<Fetch>` component can also be used alone as a render props component and will be invoked with the current state.

 ### Props